udecode/plate/packages/toggle/README.md

 4. An option to specify how to get the id of elements, right now we are using the default id attribute from the `node-id` plugin.
 5. Adding a placeholder below the toggle, like Notion does, when the toggle is expanded without any elements below.
 6. Make toggle button more accessible
+7. When indenting an element right of a closed toggle, it becomes hidden.
+This makes sense, but a nicer UI would be to open the toggle in that case, like Notion does.

 ## License